HadrienNU/LangevinIntegrators.jl/README.md

     (x_1,x_2,x_3) (x_4,x_5,0)

-  Then coordinate can be ontained in plumed via the POSITION keyword, using ATOM=1 to get the first three coordinates in x,y,z, and so forth.
+  Then coordinate can be obtained in plumed via the POSITION keyword, using ATOM=1 to get the first three coordinates in x,y,z, and so forth.

   Note that Plumed add a significant overhead to the run time.
 So depending of your need that could be a good move to implemented the needed functionnality into a Fix (see fix.jl for examples) or an observers (see observers.jl).